seveibar/kysely-neon/README.md

 Experimental HTTP Dialect:

 `@neondatabase/serverless` has a new experimental `neon` function that allows making stateless HTTPS requests, that should have lower latancies, but no session or transaction support.
+To use it, import and use `NeonHTTPDialect` instead of `NeonDialect`.

 ```typescript
 import { GeneratedAlways, Kysely } from "kysely"